dk/Prima/README.md

 GTK2
 ----

-Prima can be compiled width GTK2 on unix systems.
-To do so run
+It is recommended to build Prima with GTK2 on X11 installations, because in that case Prima will use standard GTK fonts, colors, and file dialogs.

-    perl Makefile.PL WITH_GTK2=1
+By default Prima tries to build with it, but if you don't want it, run

-If successful, Prima will display GTK file dialogs.
+    perl Makefile.PL WITH_GTK2=0

 BINARY DISTRIBUTION INSTALLATION
 ================================